-Furthermore, Luxembourg signed the OECD Multilateral Instrument on 7 June 2017 and opted to apply the principal purpose test to all its tax treaties (please see 4.2 Primary Tax Treaty Countries).
+Furthermore, Luxembourg signed the MLI on 7 June 2017 and opted to apply the PPT to all its tax treaties (please see 4.2 Primary Tax Treaty Countries).

 8. Audit Cycles

 8.1 Regular Routine Audit Cycle

 Luxembourg companies' annual accounts must be subject to an audit performed by a statutory auditor (Réviseur d'entreprise agrée), unless an exemption is available.